There is no way you can grow and manage a small business without understanding your KPIs, which are key performance indicators.

 If you don’t have customers, you don’t have a business.
 So it’s important that you understand what metrics drive your customer acquisition process.

-The most important metrics you need to know is your customer lifetime value, return on ad spend, traffic and sales conversion rates across your advertising sources.
+The most important metrics you need to know are your customer lifetime value, return on ad spend, traffic, and sales conversion rates across your advertising sources.

 This will challenge you to get your customer acquisition process down to a science.
 Then, you can set targets across these metrics and strategize to hit them.